QuickBirdEng/XCoordinator/README.md

 ```

 ### Custom Coordinators
-In RxCoordinator is possible to create custom coordinators.
+In XCoordinator is possible to create custom coordinators.
 For example, a custom coordinator can be created to show Home if the user is logged in, otherwise Login.

 ```swift